-As at the date of writing this report, our audit procedures on the group account, including review of the work of the component auditor has not yet begun as we are awaiting receipt from management of the draft group accounts.
-We expect to receive the draft group accounts in the w/c 27 September.
+As at the date of writing this report, our audit procedures on the group account, including review of the work of the component auditor is still in progress.

 This section provides commentary on key estimates and judgements inline with the enhanced requirements for auditors.